jkid22/jenkins-puppet/README.md

 ***Question:*** Briefly explain what automation means to you, and why it is important to an organization's infrastructure design strategy.

 The ability to drive consistency and simplicity throughout IT minimizes the surface area for failure.
-Four key benefit arise from the ability to re-apply configuration without error and minimize drift.
+Four key benefits arise from the ability minimize configuration drift in infrastructure.

-*Compliance - Provides measurable and documented control with source code control *Test - Assures all systems are QAed prior to production release with repeatable delivery process *Sustainable - Allows the deployment and scaling of identical system as capacity requirements develop *Documented - Provides a single source of truth across platform and software.
+*Compliance - Provides measurable and documented source code control for auditing *Test - Assures all systems complete QA prior to production release repeatable delivery process *Sustainable - Allows the deployment and scaling of identical system as capacity requirements change *Documented - Provides a single source of truth across platform and software.

 Mechanizing change management aligns the management team to a predictable long-term plan and generates higher velocity.